 WHO WE ARE

-Festival City Theatres Trust is responsible for the operation and management of two of Scotland’s major presenting venues – The Festival and King’s Theatres in Edinburgh - and our brand new studio and rehearsal space, the Studio at the Festival Theatre.
+Festival City Theatres Trust operates two busy venues in Edinburgh, the Festival Theatre (1,900 seats) and the King’s Theatre (1,300 seats) - plus the Studio at the Festival Theatre - with a broad range of different productions throughout the year.
 The Trust, which is a registered charity, was formed in July 1998 with the merger of the two theatres.
-It is the largest independent theatre management in Scotland.
+It is the largest independent theatre management organisation in Scotland.